tomaspaivaa/Chess-Game-JAVAFX-OOP/README.md

 ---

-*This work was completed as part of the “Advanced Programming” course during the 2024/2025 academic year.*
+*This work was completed as part of the “Advanced Programming” course during the 2024/2025 academic year in a group of 2 members.
+(Grade: 9.6 out of 10)*